 WSC (Web Service Connector)

-In Salesforce development, an open-source Java library (Web Service Connector) that generates Java stubs from Salesforce WSDL files, providing a client framework for making SOAP API calls to Salesforce from Java applications.
+WSC, short for Web Service Connector, is an open-source Java library that generates Java client stubs from Salesforce WSDL files and provides the runtime framework for making SOAP API calls to a Salesforce org from a Java application.

 Definition